jeangelj/predict_music_taste/README.md

 While just a small attempt, it definitely stresses the point that we are looking at music one dimensionally.
 Given the necessary resources, the idea would be to analyze music from a different point of view and establish a model that can actually recommend songs the user will like and would not have found otherwise.
 Some proposals would be:
+- more detailed user listening behavior
+  - number of times song was skipped vs. listened to until the end
+  - on average was song listened to 25%,50%,75% vs. 100%
+  - if song was listened to right away again (or even repeat song option chosen)
+  - what users don't like (questionnaire + memory of any song the user marked as did not like and/or skipped)
+  - user's historical listening data beyond user behvior (questionnaire of songs that defined important moments for them, or trigger memories)
 - song wave length
-- lyrics sentiment
+- lyrics sentiment (mood)
 - emotion calculation
-- user's historical listening data beyond user behvior (questionnaire of songs that defined important moments for them, or trigger memories)
-- what users don't like (questionnaire + memory of any song the user marked as did not like and/or skipped)
 - cross content user behavior (for example movie taste influence on music taste)